 Lehman College, one of 25 schools of The City University of New York (CUNY), was founded in 1931 as the Bronx campus of Hunter College and later became an independent college within CUNY.
 Named after former New York governor Herbert H. Lehman, the College is the only four-year CUNY college in the Bronx, serving the borough and surrounding region as an intellectual, economic, and cultural center.
 Lehman provides undergraduate and graduate studies in the liberal arts and sciences and professional education within a dynamic research environment.
-In addition, Lehman College houses the High School of American Studies adding approximately 437 people to the campus community.
-Other programs offered include the College Now Program and the Celia Cruz High School of Music.
+In addition, Lehman College houses the High School of American Studies adding approximately 442 people to the campus community.
+Other programs offered include: Continuing Education, Adult Learning, College Now, and the Celia Cruz High School of Music.

-The campus is located at 250 Bedford Park Blvd West, in the Bronx, a borough of New York City, whose population is approximately 1,472,654 people.
-The campus is situated on a 37.5-acre site and is comprised of 18 buildings, the majority of which are connected through an underground tunnel system utilized for both pedestrian traffic and utility access.
+The campus is located at 250 Bedford Park Blvd West, in the Bronx, a borough of New York City, whose population is approximately 1,356,476 people.
+The campus is situated on a 37.5-acre site and is comprised of 19 buildings, the majority of which are connected through an underground tunnel system utilized for both pedestrian traffic and utility access.

-The College enrolls approximately 14, 692 full- and part-time degree program students who attend day and evening classes.
-In addition, the College, through the Office of Continuing Education, serves in excess of 13,000 individuals with widely diverse backgrounds during the academic year.
-The College employs approximately 1,039 full-time faculty/staff and 1,926 part-time adjunct/staff members.
+The College enrolls approximately 12, 894 full and part-time degree and non-degree students who attend day and evening classes.
+Full and part time students also include those enrolled in college programs such as Continuing Education, Adult Learning, and College Now.
+The College employs approximately 1,124 full-time faculty/staff and 1,402 part-time adjunct/staff members.
+The College also has a support staff of 107 full-time and 141 part-time CUNY Research Foundation employees.